-Loss of contract to deliver academic provision to a partner organisation
+Loss of a contract with a partner organisation to deliver academic provision

 The nature of commercial contracts means that it is possible that the University's contractual arrangements/obligations with partner organisations may change.
 Where the University is no longer contracted to deliver academic provision, the University will aim to put into place arrangements to ensure all students who enrol on a course leading to a Cranfield award have the opportunity to complete their award with Cranfield, through the teaching-out of the provision to existing students.
 Where this was not possible, Cranfield would arrange the transfer of study (and any learning credits already achieved) of any students to a new academic delivery partner.
-At present, the University considers the risk of the termination of any of its contracts for academic provision involving an external partner to be possible.
+At present, the University considers the risk of the loss of any of its contracts for academic provision involving an external partner to be possible.